-So far, we have handled a system S as a single buffered node.
-However, system S might also be a sequence of nodes or even a complete network.
-In this case, the concatenation theorem enables us to investigate serial nodes in sequence as a single node.
+With Network Calculus is also possible to express an upper bound of the outgoing flow with output function $R^(t)$, called output bound.
+So far we have handled a system S as a single buffered node (Figure 1).
+On the other hand, the system S might be also a sequence of nodes or even a complete network, for example.
+Then the concatenation theorem enables us to investigate systems in sequence as a single system.